surajvista666/django-notes/README.md

-# My Simple Notes App
+# My Simple Notes Application
 This is a simple notes app built with React and Django.

 ## Requirements